 John Neal Walker Tennis Center is the home for the Trojan men's and women's tennis teams.
 The facility has six lighted courts with a hardcourt surface.
 The courts were resurfaced in 2014.
 Walker Tennis Center is also used for area high school matches and is available for recreational use by Mount Olive students and employees, as well as the general public.

 There is bleacher seating at each end of the courts and a storage shed located by the courts.

-Opened in 1984, George and Annie Dail Kornegay Arena is the home for Trojan men's and women's basketball and men's and women's volleyball, as well as high school basketball tournaments.
-Kornegay Arena is also used for non-athletic events, such as commencement and the annual Original Free Will Baptist Convention.
+Opened in 1984, George and Annie Dail Kornegay Arena is the home for Trojan men's and women's basketball and men's and women's volleyball.
+Kornegay Arena is also used for high school tournaments and non-athletic events, such as commencement and the annual Original Free Will Baptist Convention.
 Originally called College Hall, it was renamed Kornegay Arena in 2005 after a donation by George Kornegay in honor of his parents George and Annie Dail Kornegay.

-The Pope Wellness Center opened in November 2006 and is available for University of Mount Olive students and employees.
-Membership is also available for the local community.
+The Pope Wellness Center opened in November 2006 and is available for University of Mount Olive students and employees, as well members of the local community.
 The Wellness Center features a workout room with weights and machines, along with a studio for exercise classes and a gym for basketball and volleyball.
 The Wellness Center also houses the University of Mount Olive Sports Medicine Department.